 Clinical conditions in males

 Males have their share of problems: a testicular torsion is a painful condition that will have pain in the testicular area, but will also radiate into the lower left or right abdomen depending on what side it is on.
 Another typically male problem is an inguinal hernia.
-Due to the fact that in embryonic life the testicles descended through the inguinal canal, there is a certain weakness in the inguinal area where with heavy lifting the weak abdominal wall can rupture internally.
-If this happens on the left there will be a loop of the sigmoid colon attempting to escape the abdominal cavity and get stuck in the inguinal canal.
+In embryonic life the testicles descend through the inguinal canal.
+This leaves the grown-up man with a certain weakness in the inguinal area.
+Heavy lifting can rupture the weak abdominal wall internally.
+If this happens on the left the sigmoid colon attempts to escape the abdominal cavity.
+In the process the sigmoid colon enters the inguinal canal, but cannot get further.
 You only have 4 to 6 hours to rescue the gut.

 A surgeon has to see the patient and move the sigmoid back into the abdominal cavity and surgically close the hole in the abdominal wall to prevent future problems.
 Unfortunately this often happens in older men when the connective tissue is weaker.
 In this age group this type of surgery has more complications than in a younger age.

 Other common problems: ileus, adhesions, kidney stone, Crohn’s disease